Muscle Museum (EP): Recording and release

 As with their self-titled debut EP, Muse recorded Muscle Museum at Dennis Smith's Sawmills Studios with producer Paul Reeve, with the sessions taking place in 1998.
 Reeve also performed additional backing vocals "Unintended" and "Instant Messenger".
 Muscle Museum was released in the same way as the Muse EP, on Smith's Dangerous Records limited to 999 numbered copies, on 11 January 1999.
 Some additional copies were pressed on CD-R not including the second version of "Muscle Museum", while media contacts were sent non-numbered copies.
 Journalist Mark Beaumont has described the EP's release as "low-key", calling it a "stop-gap" release.

 Reception and legacy

 The Muscle Museum EP gained Muse national exposure, thanks in part to the NME who featured Muse following its release.
 The EP entered the NME Indie Singles Chart at number 3, behind major label acts Mercury Rev and Fatboy Slim.
 However, according to Muse: Inside the Muscle Museum author Ben Myers, early reviews of the release were not particularly positive: fanzine Robots and Electric Brains, for example, sarcastically likened the band's sound to that of Radiohead, with whom they were compared often.
 A number of tracks from the EP were played on Steve Lamacq's show on BBC Radio 1 a few weeks after its release.
+The EP was included as part of Muse's 2019 boxset, Origin of Muse, which covered Muse's early releases and their first two studio albums.
+As part of Record Store Day, the EP was rereleased on limited edition 12" vinyl on 18 April 2026.